 There are dozens of sex crimes with which a person can be charged under Oklahoma criminal law.
 However, when most people think of sex crimes the first offense that comes to mind is rape.
 While it may be one of the most well-known sex offenses, it is also one of the most widely misunderstood.

 By definition, rape is nonconsensual sexual penetration.
-The term "nonconsensual" conjures images of forcible rape; however, the most commonly prosecuted crimes do not involve physical force at all.
+The term "nonconsensual" conjures images of violence; however, the most commonly prosecuted crimes do not involve physical force at all.
 In fact, many of them involve apparently consensual sex.
 Unfortunately for the men and women facing second degree charges, just because a person seems to offer consent does not mean he or she has the legal ability to do so.

 The criminal code of the Oklahoma statutes define rape in 21 O.S. § 1111.
 According to the state law, it is an act of sexual intercourse, including vaginal or anal penetration, occurring under a specific set of circumstances including force or threat of violence; deception; incapacitation by drugs, alcohol, or other anesthetizing agent; or where a victim is unable through age, mental illness, custodial status, or student status to provide legal consent to sex.

-State district attorneys prosecute several types of rape:
+State district attorneys prosecute several types:

 Spousal and date rape are not individual categories of charges; rather, they are terms often used to describe specific types of first and second degree charges.

 Forcible sodomy is not technically rape, as it may not involve anal or vaginal penetration.
 Typically forcible sodomy involves nonconsensual oral sex or oral copulation with a person who cannot legally consent to such an encounter.

 Furthermore, a person may be guilty of spousal rape if sexual intercourse is achieved through force or violence or the threat of force or violence accompanied by the apparent power to carry out the threat.